 1. Concurrent Versions System (CVS) :

-Concurrent versions System is a functional version control system which is developed by Dick Grune as a series of shell scripts.
-This helps the teams to be connected to the changes that are measured into a repository when working on software.
-This tool was used as the version control system for a long time.
-It is a reliable software tool but with new challenges other alternatives made it used as limited.
+Concurrent versions System is functional version control system which is developed by Dick Grune as series of shell scripts.
+This helps the teams to be connected to the changes that are measured into repository when working on software.
+This tool was used as the version control system for long for time.
+It is reliable software tool but with new challenges other alternatives made it used as limited.

 Following are some features of CVS :

-- It is one of the reliable Version Control Systems out there.
+- It is one of the reliable Version Control System

 - It does not allows commit with errors to made.

-- User can only store files directly into repository.
+- User can only store files into repository.